shaolinpat/ecg_cnn_pytorch/README.md

     - Columns: `lead1`, `lead2`, …, `lead12`
     - Optional `time` column is supported.

-    - These CVS files will be 1000 rows of data for a ten-second sample.
+    - These CSV files will be 1000 rows of data for a ten-second sample.

   - The samples were created using `scripts\make_representative_samples.py` which end users can modify to make their own samples.